memery1446/DexAggregator/README.md

 3. PREREQUISITES

-        - Now it's important to verify you have a version of Node.js 14+ or install it.
-You can first check for the current status of your Node.js:
+        - Now it's important to check the develpment environment and verify a version of Node.js 14+ or install it.
+To check the current version of Node.js:

            => =>  IN YOUR TERMINAL, RUN: `node -v`   <= <=
                     If needed, download or update Node.js: